nondejus/AwesomeUnityCommunity/README.md

 * [Vungle Unity Plugin](https://github.com/Vungle/Unity-Plugin "") - Vungle's Unity Plugin.
 Monetization SDK.
 * [Klinker](https://github.com/keijiro/Klinker "") - An experimental implementation of Blackmagic DeckLink plugin for Unity.
 * [ChromaPack](https://github.com/keijiro/ChromaPack "") - A lossy texture compression plugin for Unity.
+* [Reign Unity Plugin](https://github.com/reignstudios/Reign-Unity-Plugin5) - This Reign API is a cross-platform, unified API for the Unity game engine.
+* [unity-webview](https://github.com/gree/unity-webview) - A plugin for Unity 5 that overlays WebView components on Unity view.
+It works on Android, iOS, Unity Web Player, and OS X (Windows is not supported for now).
+* [google-analytics-plugin-for-unity](https://github.com/googleanalytics/google-analytics-plugin-for-unity) - Google Analytics plugin for the Unity game creation system

 ### :eyes: Visual Scripting <a name="visual-scripting"></a>